revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Technically, height, width, padding and border are part of box model and margin is related to it.
+- Technically, height, width, padding, and border are part of box model and margin is related to it.
-- Everything in a web page is a box where we can control size, position, background, etc. Each box/ content area is optionally surrounded by padding, border and margin.
+- Everything in a web page is a box where we can control size, position, background, etc. Each box/ content area is optionally surrounded by padding, border, and margin.
 When we set height and width of an element, we set content height and width.

 </blockquote>
 </details>